vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/avinfrasetting.md

 AviInfraSetting CRD can be used to configure Pool Placement Settings on the AKO created Pools in order for the Service Engines to place the Pools on appropriate interfaces.

-Wth AKO 1.10.3, `networkUUID` field has been introduced as part of `nodeNetworks` setting to choose appropriate network.
-User can specify either `networkName` or `networkUUID` while specifying the network.

         network:
           nodeNetworks:
             - networkName: node-network-10-10-20-0-24
               cidrs:
               - 10.10.20.0/24
-or

-        network:
-          nodeNetworks:
-            - networUUID: dvportgroup-4167-cloud-d4b24fc7-a435-408d-af9f-150229a6fea6f
-              cidrs:
-              - 10.10.20.0/24

-As shown in the examples, each unique network can be specified using either `networkName` or `networkUUID` with appropriate `cidrs`.

-***Note***
-If there are duplicate network entries at Avi-Controller side, AKO recommends to use `networkUUID` while choosing `nodeNetworks` for new aviinfrasetting object creation.

 If two Kubernetes clusters have overlapping Pod CIDRs, the service engine needs to identify the right gateway for each of the overlapping CIDR groups.
 This is achieved by specifying the right placement network for the pools that helps the Service Engine place the pools appropriately.